-Eight (8) Credits of Engineering Education Qualifier Courses: ENGE XXXX: Issues in Engineering Education (2 credits) ENCE XXXX: Dissibility of Literature Theories and Writing in

-ENGE XXXX: Disciplinary Literacy: Theorizing and Writing in Engineering Education (3 credits)

-ENGE 5604: Engineering Education Research Methods (3 credits)
+Eight (8) Credits of Engineering Education Qualifier Courses: ENGE 5214: Issues in Engineering Education (2 credits) ENGE 5224: Disciplinary Literacy: Theorizing and Writing in Engineering Education (3 credits) ENGE 5604: Engineering Education Research Methods (3 credits)

 Guidelines: Qualifier courses must be completed prior to sitting for the qualifier exam.
 The purpose of these courses is to ensure that students have sufficiently made the adjustment to social science and that they can communicate within and understand the field of engineering education as it relates to: (1) theoretical concepts, (2) applied issues, and (3) means of inquiry for undertaking research.